-At December 31, 2014, the Company had a balance of \$1.8 million (December 31, 2013 - \$0.4 million) in accounts receivable due from BEOC.
-Balances due are attributable to work performed under BEOC approved "Affiliate Service Orders" ("ASO") and Personnel Secondment Agreements.
+At December 31, 2015 the Company had a balance of \$0.4 million (December 31, 2014 - \$1.8 million) in accounts receivable due from Bahar Energy and BEOC.
+Balances due consist of charges to BEOC for management, administrative and technical services provided under "Affiliate Service Orders" ("ASO") and Personnel Secondment Agreements, as well as charges to Bahar Energy for legal, finance and commercial support.
 Management does not believe balances due pose collection risk as these charges are associated with amounts invoiced in the normal course of business.

-For the year ended December 31, 2014 the Company recorded \$2.0 million (December 31, 2013 - \$2.4 million) in management service fees for management, administrative and technical services performed at cost for BEOC in the normal course of business under ASO's and Personnel Secondment Agreements noted above.
+For the year ended December 31, 2015, the Company recorded \$1.6 million (December 31, 2014 \$2.0 million) in management service fees associated with services provided at cost to Bahar Energy and BEOC.